globulion/slv/Calculations.md

 ```
 python
 >>> from utilities import ParseDMA
+>>> ualist = [ (3,5,6,7), (8,9,10,11) ]
 >>> dma = ParseDMA('nma-dcamm12.par','coulomb')[0]
 >>> dma.MakeUa(ualist)
 >>> dma.write('nma-dcamm6.par')
 ```
 I think that these commands are self-explanatory.
-You can make a script which contracts for you any distribute multipole moment set.
+You can make a script which contracts for you any distributed multipole moment set.

 When you have these two necessary additional files type the command like this:
 ```
 slv -m 7 -cgfd -a nma.log -t system -R ../par/nma-solcamm6.par -b ../bsm/water.camm -D ./target \
     -Xz nma-camm-6.par -Z nma-dcamm6.par
 ```
-The output is similar as after normal frequency shift calculation run but the next two  windows are present:
+The output is similar as after normal frequency shift calculation run now but the next two  windows are present at the bottom:
 ```
  -------------------------------
           RMS analysis